 Is Spravato a controlled substance?

 Yes, Spravato is a controlled substance.
 It’s classified as a Schedule III drug.
-This means Spravato has a medical use but also has a high risk of dependence.
+This means Spravato has a medical use but also has an increased risk of dependence.
 (With dependence, your body needs a drug to feel how it usually feels.)

 Spravato also has a

-Spravato is used to treat depression in adults.
+Spravato is approved to treat depression in adults.
 Specifically, doctors prescribe Spravato along with another antidepressant for:

 - treatment-resistant depression (depression that doesn’t go away after you’ve tried at least two other antidepressants)